austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Increased test coverage from 70% to 93%

 **Thoughts**: Currently stuck on testing fetch.
 I'll probably need to make a mock fetch and go from there.
 Nonetheless, happy with my progress!
 Currently on a 29 day github streak!

+### Day 244: January 27, 2018

+**Today's Progress**: 100% test coverage on jobsort, added readmes to my projects, applied to some more jobs

+**Thoughts**: Tomorrow I'll probably do some interview prep, apply to some jobs, who knows maybe I'll start adding redux to jobsort